TAMU-CLASS/barnfire/README.md

 # barnfire #
-## Cross-Section Generation Framework <br> Texas A&M Unversity: <br> Center for LArge-Scale Scientific Simulations
+## Cross-Section Generation Framework <br> Texas A&M University: <br> Center for LArge-Scale Scientific Simulations

 This repository houses several scripts to generate nuclear cross sections used in computational neutron transport.
 Beginning with ENDF/B files, the scripts allow a user to generate consistent MG (multigroup), FEDS (see below), and continuous-energy cross sections.
 Currently, [NJOY](http://t2.lanl.gov/nis/codes/njoy99/) is used to do most of the heavy-lifting.
 MG/FEDS cross sections are generated in PDT (see below) format.
 Continuous-energy cross sections are generated in the ACE format.